 Homers by Iannetta, Gonzalez send Rockies over Reds 9-6

-CINCINNATI (AP) Chris Iannetta and Carlos Gonzalez gave the Rockies a lead big enough that their struggling bullpen could hold on.

-Iannetta hit a two-run homer off Anthony DeSclafani in his return to the mound, and Gonzalez added an impressive three-run sho t Tuesday night, powering the Colorado Rockies to a 9-6 victory over the Cincinnati Reds.
+CINCINNATI — Chris Iannetta hit a two-run homer off Anthony DeSclafani in his return to the mound, and Carlos Gonzalez added a three-run shot Tuesday night, powering the Colorado Rockies to a 9-6 victory over the Cincinnati Reds.

-”Our offense exploded for us and put up a lot of runs early and didn’t stop,” said left-hander Kyle Freeland (6-5), who allowed three runs while pitching into the seventh and got his first RBI of the season with a bases-loaded walk.
+Left-hander Kyle Freeland (6-5) allowed three runs while pitching into the seventh.
+He also got his first RBI of the season with a bases-loaded walk as Colorado pulled away.

 The Reds matched the third-worst start in franchise history at 21-40 despite getting one of their top pitchers back from his latest major injury.